microbecode/zk-identity-onramp/RESEARCH.md

 Just couldn't get Google to work, so I decided to try Auth0.
 It doesn't support all the same functionality, but it has the needed _nonce_ field for storing the Mina public key - ChatGPT also suggested to try using their special _state_ field for storage.
 Will try both.

 Imported empty UI also.

+## 8th of March

+Navigating Auth0's and Google's OAuth settings, trying to make them talk to each other.
+There are loads of settings to toggle and figure out.
+Authentication redirect is in place but just doesn't work yet.
+Custom data is being embedded in the authentication flow.

+Starting to use ngrok proxy to allow localhost development - authentication flow redirects now to localhost through ngrok.

+Added a bit of JS to start the Auth0 authentication flow.